 Augmented reality often gets confused with Virtual Reality (VR).
 Both technologies provide the experience through 3D high-definition audio and video, but there’s a significant difference between them.
 VR is entirely immersive and places users in an isolated reality.
 AR is partly immersive as users can look around and through artificial objects of the expanded layer.

 Do you want to create a digital product?
 Our team is ready to help you to find the optimal solution that will meet your specifications and achieve your business goals.Get in touch with us

 Here’s how retailers can use AR to drive sales and boost their brand affinity among customers.

 1. Improving the in-store experience with Augmented Reality

 Retailers can use AR to place the right products on the right shelves.
-For instance, to match customers preferences and enhance their in-store experience.
-AR technology allows arranging products on shelved according to the crafted planogram.
-Moreover, portable glasses equipped with AR will enable employees to check for products that have been misplaced, reducing the losses for the retailers.
+For instance, to match customers’ preferences and enhance their in-store experience.
+AR technology allows arranging products on shelves according to the crafted planogram.
+Moreover, portable glasses equipped with AR will enable employees to check for products that have been misplaced, reducing the losses for retailers.

 2. Offering instant product information